Massimo Faggioli: Career

-His "Annual Cardinal Joseph Bernardin Lecture" held at the University of South Carolina on October 7, 2013 and published in America on February 24, 2014 issue, focusing on the relationship between Catholics and politics.
+His Annual Cardinal Joseph Bernardin Lecture was given at the University of South Carolina on 7 October 2013 and published in America on 24 February 2014 issue, focussing on the relationship between Catholics and politics.

-Since November 2014 he is columnist for La Croix International (formerly Global Pulse Magazine).
+Since November 2014 he has been columnist for La Croix International (formerly Global Pulse Magazine), and since 2016 for Commonweal magazine.
+Since 2016 he is staff writer for the Italian Catholic magazine "Il Regno".